- Search The Registry

-The son of Adam Kok II, he was born in Griqualand, West, South Africa.
+The son of Adam Kok II, he was born in Griqualand, West South Africa.
 Kok III was educated at the Philippolis Mission School after his family and father's followers moved to the area after disputes with other groups.
 He was appointed as a member of the Griqua Council at a young age and would act as chief while his father was away.

-He succeeded his father as the ruler and leader of the Griqua in Philippolis after his father's death in 1835.
+He succeeded his father as the ruler and leader of the Griqua in Philippolis after his father died in 1835.
 His older brother, Abraham, could have taken over as chief.
-Still, Kok III's political experience impressed the Griqua elders, and he was therefore deemed the preferred choice to replace his father.
-Interaction with other groups The Napier Treaty, signed in 1843 between Moshoeshoe I and Adam Kok III - advised and assisted by the missionaries recognized Moshoeshoe's jurisdiction over his land between the Orange and Caledon rivers.
+Still, Kok III's political experience impressed the Griqua elders, and he was deemed the preferred choice to replace his father.
+Interaction with other groups The Napier Treaty signed in 1843 between Moshoeshoe I and Adam Kok III - advised and assisted by the missionaries recognized Moshoeshoe's jurisdiction over his land between the Orange and Caledon rivers.
 Napier hoped this treaty would keep peace in the area so the British could carry on undisturbed trading.
 The Wesleyan missionaries and chiefs immediately opposed the treaty because it took away some of their lands.

 Kok III would lease some land to the Trekboere, and by 1836, more than 1 500 farmers had already settled in Griqua territory.
-He then passed a law in 1838 which forbade the sale of leased land to the Trekboere.
+He then passed a law in 1838 that forbade the sale of leased land to the Trekboere.
 In 1840, this was modified on the condition that the Trekboer would have to recognize Kok III's jurisdiction and authority over the land from the Griquas.
-Although they were not allowed to sell, the Griquas allowed long leases with Europeans, in some instances longer than 40 years.
+Although they were not allowed to sell, the Griquas allowed long leases with Europeans, sometimes longer than 40 years.
 In 1861, Kok III accepted a British offer to settle his people in the eastern section of the Cape Colony.
 He then led them on a two-year trek across South Africa.